-The Justice-in-Education Initiative is a collaboration between the Heyman Center for the Humanities and the Center for Justice at Columbia University, along with the Media and Idea Lab of the Center for the Study of Ethnicity and Race, with support from the Andrew W. Mellon Foundation.
+The Justice-in-Education Initiative is a collaboration between The Society of Fellows and Heyman Center for the Humanities and the Center for Justice at Columbia University, along with the Media and Idea Lab of the Center for the Study of Ethnicity and Race, with support from the Andrew W. Mellon Foundation.
 Partnerships with community organizations and educational institutions are essential to this endeavor and sustain our goal to increase access to higher education for incarcerated and formerly incarcerated men and women.

 The Center for Justice, Columbia University